EnglundE/pasta-palace-ms2/README.md

 > * Interactive Menu to view only the section of your choice (Starter, Main courses, Dessert, Drinks).
 > * Add to basket function for the menu.
 > * Showcase a Gallery of images in a slide show.
-> * Book a table function generating an email.
+> * Book a table function generating an email to the restaurant.
 > * EmailJS function to the contact form.

 > Features out of scope for the first release: